cloudfoundry/firehose_exporter/FAQ.md

 The Cloud Foundry Firehose Prometheus Exporter is a proxy for [Cloud Foundry Firehose][firehose] metrics.
 It exports Cloud Foundry `ContainerMetric`, `CounterEvent`, `HttpStartStop` and `ValueMetric` metrics.

+Metrics are cached (with a expirity defined at the `doppler.metric-expiration` command flag).
+The exporter always emits the last metric received if it has not been expired.

 For a list of all [Cloud Foundry Firehose][firehose] metrics check the [Cloud Foundry Component Metrics][cfmetrics] documentation.

 #### ContainerMetric metrics